- American Physical Society Sites

 The objective of the Division shall be the advancement and diffusion of understanding of subjects of chemical interest whose development depends strongly on modern physical theories or techniques.

-Article VIII of the Constitution and Bylaws, and the associated Policies and Procedures of the Society, as said Article, and Policies and Procedures, may be subsequently revised or amended, are hereby incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws, and the associated Policies & Procedures of the Society, as said Article, and Policies & Procedures, may be subsequently revised or amended, are hereby incorporated in these Bylaws by reference.

-The members of the Division shall consist of Members of the Society who have indicated in accordance with procedures established by the Board their desire to join the Division and who retain membership from year to year by the payment of designated dues or by other method established by Board and Council.
+The members of the Division shall consist of Members of the Society who have indicated in accordance with procedures established by the Board and Council their desire to join the Division and who retain membership from year to year by the payment of designated dues or by other method established by the Board.

 Governance.
 The Division shall be governed by an Executive Committee, which shall have general charge of the affairs of the Division.

 Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
 This meeting shall be held during the Regular Meeting of the Division.
-Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
+Any member of the Executive Committee unable to attend a meeting may name a non-voting alternate in good standing with the Unit to represent him or her, subject to the approval of the Chair.
 The Chair of the Division shall preside over the Executive Committee meetings.
-A majority of the voting members, including at least two Officers, shall constitute a quorum.
+Five members, including at least two Officers, shall constitute a quorum.

-Duties of the Vice-Chair.
-The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
-The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.
+Duties of the Vice Chair.
+The Vice Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
+The Vice Chair shall perform such other functions as may be explicitly provided in these Bylaws.

-Duties of the Secretary-Treasurer.
-The Secretary-Treasurer shall maintain the records of the Division, Division activities, and membership lists.
+5. Duties of the Secretary/Treasurer.
+The Secretary/Treasurer shall maintain the records of the Division, Division activities, and membership lists.
 He or she shall notify the Executive Committee of matters requiring its decision and, with the Chair, shall prepare the agenda of Executive Committee meetings and Business Sessions.
-The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Corporate Secretary within four weeks after each meeting.
+The Secretary/Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Society Corporate Secretary within four weeks after each meeting.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.

-The Secretary-Treasurer shall keep the Council and CEO of the Society informed of the activities and needs of the Division, (normally through the Division Councilor) and shall perform such other functions as may be explicitly provided in the Bylaws.
+The Secretary/Treasurer shall keep the Council and Society Corporate Secretary informed of the activities and needs of the Division, (normally through the Division Councilor) and shall perform such other functions as may be explicitly provided by these Bylaws.

 Qualifications.
-Officers, Division Councilor, and Members-at-Large of the Executive Committee must be members of the Division for at least one year prior to nomination.
+Officers, Division Councilor, Past Chair, and Members-at-Large of the Executive Committee must be members of the Division for at least one year prior to nomination and during their terms in office.
+Student or Early Career Members must be members of the Division.

 Ballot.
-The Vice-Chair, Secretary-Treasurer, Division Councilor, and Members-at- Large of the Executive Committee shall be elected by electronic ballot as hereinafter provided.
+The Vice Chair, Secretary/Treasurer, Division Councilor, Student or Early Career Members, and Members-at-Large of the Executive Committee shall be elected by electronic ballot as hereinafter provided.

-Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, for the Division Councilor during the final year of the term of the current Division Councilor, and for open positions of Members-at- Large of the Executive Committee.
+3. Nomination and Election of the Vice Chair, Secretary/Treasurer, and Executive Committee Members.
+Each year the Nominating Committee shall nominate at least two candidates for the office of Vice Chair, for Secretary/Treasurer during the final year of the term of the current Secretary/Treasurer, for the Division Councilor during the final year of the term of the current Division Councilor, and for open positions of Student or Early Career Members and Members-at-Large of the Executive Committee.
 In the case of nomination of any candidate for a second term, the Nominating Committee, in consultation with the Chair, will determine if the re-appointment is appropriate.
-The Nominating Committee shall notify the Secretary-Treasurer of the results not later than twenty weeks before the Regular Meeting, except under extraordinary circumstances.
-The Secretary-Treasurer shall also invite the Division members to suggest candidates for the various offices and Executive Committee positions.
-If as many as five percent of the total Division membership determined on 31 December of the year preceding the election suggests the same person for the same office, that person shall be deemed to have been nominated.
+The Nominating Committee shall notify the Secretary/Treasurer of the results not later than twenty weeks before the Regular Meeting, except under extraordinary circumstances.
+The Secretary/Treasurer shall also invite the Division members to suggest candidates for the various offices and Executive Committee positions.
+If as many as five percent of the total Division membership determined on December 31 of the year preceding the election suggests the same person for the same office, that person shall be deemed to have been nominated.

-The Secretary-Treasurer shall poll the Division membership by mail and/or electronic ballot, stating a closing date at least eight weeks prior to the Regular Meeting.
-Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designee.
-In the case of elections when the Secretary-Treasurer is a candidate for a second term, the election shall be administered by a process determined by the Executive Committee.
+The Secretary/Treasurer shall poll the Division membership by electronic ballot, stating a closing date at least eight weeks prior to the Regular Meeting.
+Ballots shall be returned to and counted by the Secretary/Treasurer or his or her designee.
+In the case of elections when the Secretary/Treasurer is a candidate for a second term, the election shall be administered by a process determined by the Executive Committee.
 Election shall be decided by a plurality of those voting.
-If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
-The Secretary-Treasurer shall communicate the results of the election to the Chair and the Society Corporate Secretary at least two weeks prior to the Regular Meeting or before the beginning of the calendar year when there is an election for the Division Councilor, and shall publish the results in a manner designated for official announcements.
+If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in in the case of a tie among the other Executive Committee members.
+The Secretary/Treasurer shall communicate the results of the election to the Chair and the Society Corporate Secretary at least two weeks prior to the Regular Meeting or before the beginning of the calendar year when there is an election for the Division Councilor and shall publish the results in a manner designated for official announcements.

 Official Year.
 The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.

-Vice-Chair, Chair-Elect, and Chair.
-The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, and then for one year as Chair.
-The Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.
+Vice Chair, Chair-Elect, Chair, and Past Chair.
+The member elected as Vice Chair shall serve in that office for one year, then for one year as Chair-Elect, then for one year as Chair, and then for one year as Past Chair.
+The Chair shall not be eligible for the office of Vice Chair in the year following his or her term of office.

 Terms of Office.
-The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Division following their election.
-The Secretary-Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
-The Members-at-Large of the Executive Committee shall serve for a term of three years, staggered such that one member shall retire each year.
-The tenure of a Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
+The terms of office of the Officers, Past Chair, Student or Early Career Members, and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Division following their election.
+The Secretary/Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
+Each Student or Early Career Member of the Executive Committee shall serve for a term of two years, staggered in the event that there are two such members such that one member shall retire each year.
+Each Member-at-Large of the Executive Committee shall serve for a term of three years, staggered such that one member shall retire each year.
+The tenure of a Student or Early Career Member or Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.

 The term of office of the Division Councilor shall begin at the beginning of the calendar year following his or her election.
-The Divisional Councilor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.
+The Division Councilor shall serve for a term of four years and may not serve more than two consecutive terms, unless otherwise specified by Council.

 Nominating Committee.
 The Nominating Committee shall consist of two members appointed by the Chair to staggered two-year terms and one member appointed by the CEO for a one-year term.
-The Chair shall ascertain through the CEO the identity of this member.
+The Chair shall ascertain through the Society Corporate Secretary the identity of this member.
 No more than one of the appointees shall be a member of the Executive Committee.
 The Chair shall appoint the Chair of the Nominating Committee from among its two-year-term members.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer, Councilor, and Members-at-Large of the Executive Committee according to Article VII of these Bylaws.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice Chair, Secretary/Treasurer, Councilor, and Members-at-Large of the Executive Committee according to Article VII of these Bylaws.
 The Nominating Committee shall advise the Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
-The Nominating Committee shall perform such other duties as described in the Bylaws.
+The Nominating Committee shall perform such other duties as described in these Bylaws.

 Fellowship Committee.
 The Fellowship Committee shall consist of three members, who are themselves APS Fellows, appointed by the Chair, to staggered three-year terms.
 Each serves as Chair of the Fellowship Committee in his or her third year.
-The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Chair and to the CEO of the Society.
+The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Chair and to the APS Fellowship Coordinator.

 Public Outreach.
-The Vice-Chair shall be responsible for Public Outreach.
-He or she shall interact with the editors of the Journal of Chemical Physics on matters of interest to the Division, and shall serve as the Divisional interface with editors and publications for the popular press in consultation with the APS Office of Public Affairs.
+The Vice Chair shall be responsible for Public Outreach.
+He or she shall interact with the editors of the Journal of Chemical Physics on matters of interest to the Division and shall serve as the Divisional interface with editors and publications for the popular press in consultation with appropriate APS Departments and Directors (Education and Diversity, Communications).

 Editorial Board.
-The Secretary-Treasurer shall serve as the Chair of the Editorial Board.
+The Secretary/Treasurer shall serve as the Chair of the Editorial Board.
 He or she shall solicit such other help as may be needed.
-The Editorial Board shall be responsible for the publication of the Division newsletter as provided in Article XI of these Bylaws.
+The Editorial Board shall be responsible for the publications of the Division newsletter as provided in Article XI of these Bylaws.

 Ad Hoc Committees.
 The Chair shall appoint other ad hoc committees as necessary, which shall serve only during his or her term as Chair.